40tude/py-flashcards/md_buffer/md_buffer_done/04_fs_big_data.md

 Answer  : Data Warehouses are optimized for column-based analysis.

 Question : BIG-DATA - Introduction to Data Warehousing - What is Redshift?
 Answer  : A cloud-based data warehousing solution provided by AWS.
-Cluster (AWS RDS is SQL databes)
+Cluster (AWS RDS is SQL database)

 Question : BIG-DATA - Introduction to Data Warehousing - How can you write data to Redshift from a PySpark DataFrame?
 Answer  : Using the ``df.write.jdbc()`` method with the Redshift URL and table name.